Kunlong1994/lab3/Lab-01.md

 **Include any schematics or photos in your lab write-up.**

-The best Frankenlight will win a $10 gift certificate at [Tinkersphere](https://tinkersphere.com).
+The best Frankenlight will win course-wide fame and glory.

 _Super awesome circuit schematics by [David Sirkin](https://me.stanford.edu/people/david-sirkin).
 Thanks David!_